oppen321/immortalwrt-mt798x-24.10/README.md

   - For more details, please see [Build system setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.

   ### Quickstart
-  1. Run `git clone -b <branch> --single-branch --filter=blob:none https://github.com/immortalwrt/immortalwrt` to clone the source code.
+  1. Run `git clone --depth=1 https://github.com/hanwckf/immortalwrt-mt798x.git` to clone the source code.
-  2. Run `cd immortalwrt` to enter source directory.
+  2. Run `cd immortalwrt-mt798x` to enter source directory.
   3. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
   4. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
+  5. Copy the configuration file for your device from the `defconfig` directory to the project root directory and rename it `.config`

+     ```
+     # MT7981
+     cp -f defconfig/mt7981-ax3000.config .config

+     # MT7986
+     cp -f defconfig/mt7986-ax6000.config .config

+     # MT7986 256M Low Memory
+     cp -f defconfig/mt7986-ax6000-256m.config .config
+     ```

-  5. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+  7. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
-  6. Run `make` to build your firmware.
+  8. Run `make -j$(nproc)` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

   ### Related Repositories
   The main repository uses multiple sub-repositories to manage packages of different categories.
-All packages are installed via the OpenWrt package manager called opkg.
+All packages are installed via the ImmortalWrt package manager called opkg.
 If you're looking to develop the web interface or port packages to ImmortalWrt, please find the fitting repository below.
   - [LuCI Web Interface](https://github.com/immortalwrt/luci): Modern and modular interface to control the device via a web browser.
   - [ImmortalWrt Packages](https://github.com/immortalwrt/packages): Community repository of ported packages.
   - [OpenWrt Routing](https://github.com/openwrt/routing): Packages specifically focused on (mesh) routing.
-  - [OpenWrt Video](https://github.com/openwrt/video): Packages specifically focused on display servers and clients (Xorg and Wayland).

 ## Support Information
 For a list of supported devices see the [OpenWrt Hardware Database](https://openwrt.org/supported_devices)